aglehg/ai-thematic-summary/README.md

 # ai-thematic-summary
-An AI pipeline that ingests a json list of themes for grounding and few shot prompting the classifier
+An AI pipeline that ingests a list of documents, grounds them against a configurable JSON list of themes (using few-shot prompting), summarizes the relevant content per theme, and outputs a structured HTML report organized by theme.

+## pipeline
+( theme.json , data ) → classify → summarize → html structure